 Outcome Completion Date 1.
-Plant diversity, floral abundance, and light availability sampled annually August 2020 through 2023 2.
-Soil sampling completed annually August 2020 through 2023 3.
-Data set produced and results published June 2024
+Annual sampling of plant diversity, floral abundance, and light levels August 2021 through 2024 2.
+Annual soil sampling for nutrient availability August 2021 through 2024 3.
+Data set produced and results published June 2025

-Activity 3: Disseminate results to land managers and the scientific community Budget \$43,268 We will maximize the Haying Project's educational impact from implementation to publishing results.
+Activity 3: Communicate results to land managers and the scientific community Budget \$43,267 We will maximize the Haying Project's educational impact from implementation to publishing results.

 The findings will add significantly to scientific understanding of the effects of restoration strategies (via peer-reviewed publications) and directly inform on-the-ground management (via a manager-oriented report and brochure we will produce and help distribute through colleagues in the conservation community).
 The report and brochure will describe the relative effectiveness of haying and burning and the estimated costs associated with implementation of each management tool.
-We will also organize site visits for private land owners and land managers from US FWS, MN DNR, and TNC to discuss project outcomes.
+We will also organize site visits for private land owners and land managers from US Fish and Wildlife, MN DNR, and The Nature Conservancy to discuss project outcomes.

 Outcome Completion Date 1.
-Management report and tri-fold brochure produced and shared Spring 2024 2.
-Site visits for public and private land managers August 2023 through June 2024
+Management report and tri-fold brochure produced and shared Spring 2025 2.
+Site visits hosted for public and private land managers August 2024 through June 2025